-Fundraising activities within the trust in 2021/22 continued to grow steadily.
-The Trust plans to develop its fundraising potential in 2022/23 for the benefit of all trust students.
+Fundraising activities within the trust in 2022/2023 continued to thrive, particularly with the introduction of the NMPAT Music School now being based at Sir Christopher Hatton Academy.
 Monitoring of all fundraising activities will take place on a regular basis by the Director of Finance and Operations which will be reported to the Board of Directors Finance and Premises subcommittee.